 SoNIC

 Computer Science is a rapidly growing and evolving field with a wide range of career opportunities in both academic and industrial settings.
 During the weeklong workshop, participants learn about a variety of state-of-the-art computing research directions happening at Cornell University and beyond, and get an opportunity to conduct a short research project.
-Participants will also learn about research-oriented career paths in computing, including the process of obtaining advanced degrees.
-The next SoNIC Summer Research Workshop will be held on July 24, 2023 – July 28, 2023 at Cornell University in Ithaca, NY.
-If you are interested in being considered for this program, please review the flyer and information below:
+Participants will also learn about research-oriented career paths in tech, including the process of obtaining advanced degrees.
+The next SoNIC Summer Research Workshop is scheduled for June 2026 at Cornell University in Ithaca, NY.
+If you are interested in being considered for this program, please review the information below:

-• The research workshops will focus on robotics and assistive technology.
-Applicants are not required to have prior experience in working with assistive technology.
+• The research workshop will focus on computer vision for assistive technology and citizen science with implications of social impact theory.
+Applicants are not required to have prior experience in computer vision or application of social impact theory.

-• Students who are pursuing an undergraduate or master’s degree in the computer science or engineering field are eligible to apply for the SoNIC program.
+• Students who are pursuing an undergraduate or master’s degree in the science, technology, engineering, or mathematics (STEM) field are eligible to apply for the SoNIC program.

-• Applicants are strongly encouraged to submit their questions to our Cornell Bowers CIS Office of Diversity, Equity, and Inclusion team at dei-office@cis.cornell.edu.
+• Prospective applicants are strongly encouraged to submit their questions to the Cornell Bowers CIS Office of Diversity, Equity, Inclusion, and Belonging at deib-office@cis.cornell.edu.

-SoNIC is funded in part by the Hopper-Dean Foundation and the National Science Foundation.
+SoNIC is funded in part by the National Science Foundation and LinkedIn.

 SONIC BENEFITS